Saraiin/TECHBLIO_/README.md

 	•	Incorporate user feedback to continuously improve and refine the platform.

 <h2>Authors</h2>
-    SARA ENNACIRI
+    SARA ENNACIRI👩🏻‍💻

 <h2>Contact</h2>

-For inquiries or support, please contact us at saraa.ennaciri@gmail.com
+For inquiries or support, please contact us at saraa.ennaciri@gmail.com 📧

 <h2>Deployment</h2>

 TechBlio is deployed on Vercel.
-Check it out <a href="">here</a>.
+Check it out <a href="">here</a>.🖥️